 Montessori at Home

 Encouraging order, independence, and self-motivation are fundamental to the Montessori approach.
-Carefully designed classrooms allow students to develop competence in caring for themselves and their surroundings.
+Carefully designed environments allow students to develop competence in caring for themselves and their surroundings.
 And from the sense of pride that “I did it myself!” blooms the confidence to take on the world.

 Bringing Montessori principles into your home can be a valuable bridge to what your child learns at school.
 Here are some ways to build that connection.

-Create an Ordered Environment
+Create an Ordered and Prepared Environment

 Having a place for everything, on a child-friendly scale, encourages both independence and self-discipline.
 Children know where to find what they need, and where to put it when they’re done.
 An ordered environment also has fewer distractions, allowing children to focus on the task at hand.